Makerizms/Dreamscape/README.md

 # Dreamscape
-Dreamscape is an open source sandbox game and engine
+Dreamscape is game where you can experience the feeling of entering a dream and being able to create or destroy anything you want either by yourself or with other people

 Feel free to give me constructive feedback and suggestions on anything related to this game